 Aside from becoming larger and more time-consuming than she anticipated, helping shape the mindfulness program has been extremely rewarding and easy.
 “Our thinking was, if the research points to mindfulness as a relatively inexpensive and highly efficacious offering, then why not try it?”
 This is an easy program to implement unless you screw it up.”

-Here are Nancy Costikyan’s four rules for not screwing it up:
+Here are Nancy Costikyan’s four rules for not screwing up a mindfulness program:

 1) Tie it to other institutional priorities.
 There’s been a global shift in the way organizations have been envisioning sustainable development and sustainability plans, and that shift is in the direction of employee wellbeing, not just of the individual, but of the community that exists within the organization.
 For example, Harvard’s Sustainability Plan sets specific commitments in the area of health and well-being, and the Office for Sustainability has been a close partner for Costikyan and her team.
 Mindfulness is proving to be a robust path toward wellbeing for many.